Nearest Reversible Markov Chains with Sparsity Constraints: An Optimization Approach: Introduction

 and denote by

 the set of matrices that share the same sparsity pattern as $M$. \end{definition} In this work, we refer to Markov chains whose transition matrix $P$ is sparse as \emph{sparse Markov chains}.

-We end this section fixing a few additional notations.
-We will use the $\operatorname{vec}$ operator, which transforms a matrix into a vector by stacking its columns sequentially.
-A key identity involving this operator is $\operatorname{vec}(AXB) = (B^\top \otimes A)\,\operatorname{vec}(X)$, where ``$\otimes$'' denotes the Kronecker product and $A$, $X$, and $B$ are matrices of compatible dimensions (with $A$ or $B$ possibly being vectors).
-This relation will be used in rewriting matrix equations as linear constraints in vector form.
-Finally, we denote by ``$\circ$'' the entry-wise or Hadamard product of two matrices.
-We denote by $\operatorname{triu}(\cdot)$ the operation of extracting the upper triangular part of a matrix.
+{We end this section fixing a few additional notations, we denote by ``$\circ$'' the entry-wise or Hadamard product of two matrices.
+We denote by $\operatorname{triu}(\cdot)$ the operation of extracting the upper triangular part of a matrix.}